 - If gender monitoring is limited to "counting heads", the multidimensional construct of gender equality is only mapped one-dimensionally.

-- The implementation of more differentiated monitoring with several inequality-relevant characteristics and their intersection with gender is a challenge due to a lack of data.
+- Implementing more differentiated monitoring with several inequality-relevant characteristics and their intersection with gender is challenging due to a lack of data.

 - The effort of collecting differentiated data is very high due to data protection reasons.